Design, construction, and operation of a 30-ton Water-based Liquid scintillator detector at Brookhaven National Laboratory: Detector Design

 \section{Detector Design}

 At the heart of the detector is a cylindrical 316L stainless steel tank with a radius of 1625.6 mm and a half-height of 1503.35 mm, designed to hold 30 tons of the WbLS medium.
 Unlike many similar detectors, this tank does not have an internal liner; the WbLS is in direct contact with the stainless steel walls.
-The inner surface of the tank has been passivated to minimize metal ion leaching and improve chemical compatibility with the liquid.
+The inner surface of the tank has been passivated as an engineering measure to improve corrosion resistance and chemical compatibility with the liquid.
+The compatibility of passivated stainless steel with liquid-scintillator media has been investigated previously, including studies of Gd-loaded liquid scintillator stored in passivated stainless steel~\cite{hino2019aging}.
 This design choice necessitates careful material compatibility studies to ensure the long-term stability of the detector medium.
 The entire structure is housed in a dedicated facility that includes advanced circulation and purification systems.
 Fig.~\ref{fig:30t_design} shows the detector design sketch and the circulation system outlook.
 Note that the nanofiltration and Gd systems have been tested but have not yet been commissioned; they are planned for future runs.

 The detector is instrumented with 36 10-inch Hamamatsu R16367 photomultiplier tubes (PMTs), which were specifically selected for their compatibility with WbLS.
 These PMTs are submerged directly in the detector liquid.
 The arrangement of the PMTs is designed to optimize light collection and event reconstruction: \begin{itemize} \item Bottom PMTs: Twelve PMTs are arranged in a spiral pattern on the detector floor (Fig. \ref{fig:pmt_location}).
 This configuration allows for a detailed mapping of light collection efficiency at various radial distances from the center, which is expected to improve the accuracy of event reconstruction. \item Side (wall) PMTs: Twenty-four PMTs are mounted in four rows along the cylindrical wall of the tank (Fig. \ref{fig:pmt_location}). \end{itemize}